If you are looking to create your online courses, you will need to decide what kind of website you would use to host and build it.

 Can You Use Patreon for Running the Whole Thing?

-With over 200,000 creators and accumulated revenue of million in monthly payments, Patreon offers a platform for online course creators to host and sell their work and to generate a steady recurring income.
+With over 200,000 creators and accumulated revenue of million in monthly payments, Patreon offers a platform for online course creators to host and sell online courses, digital downloads, digital and physical products, or other work, and generate a steady recurring income.

 This platform offers a lot of benefits to both creators and people who subscribe to their Patreon account as they can see where their donations are going, while creators have a place of creative freedom.
 Supporters also get access to benefits like exclusive access and engaging experiences.